Mike Zunino’s three-run homer propels Rays over Mariners, 5-4

-Given the number of them on the Rays roster, a former Mariner was likely going to play a part in the outcome of every game this series.
+Given the number of them on the Tampa Bay Rays roster, a former Mariner was likely going to play a part in the outcome of every game in this weekend series.
 It had already happened Friday night with Ji-Man Choi’s bases-loaded walk for the decisive run in a Tampa victory.

 On Saturday, it was Mike Zunino’s turn to haunt his old team.
 The slugging catcher, who has struggled at the plate this season while losing playing time to Travis D’Arnaud, flashed some of the tantalizing power that made Mariners fans crazy with hope and frustration.
+It was a reminder of what he could’ve been, but has never quite been in his big-league career.

-Zunino smashed a three-run homer off lefty Tommy Milone into the un-watching mass of imbibing and cavorting fans known as The Pen to ignite a four-run fifth inning and propel the Rays to a 5-4 victory over the Mariners.
+After receiving a loud ovation in his first at-bat of the night, Zunino made the crowd of 33,895 groan in his second at-bat when he smashed a three-run homer off lefty Tommy Milone into the un-watching mass of imbibing and cavorting fans known as The Pen.
+It ignited a four-run fifth inning and propelled the Rays to a 5-4 victory over the Mariners.

+“That one was a good one,” he said.
+“It’s bittersweet in a sense.
+It’s time to close a chapter and open up a new one.
+It’s nice to be back here and to help this team anyway I can.”

+His eighth homer of the season traveled some 436 feet, which is an impressive distance considering the lunging swing he put on a changeup that was on the fringes of the outside corner and lower part of the strike zone.

+Indeed, Zunino smashed his first career homer off Milone when he was with the A’s.
+The game was June 14, 2013, at the Oakland Coliseum.
+Zunino now has three career homers off Milone.

+“First time playing against your former team, I can remember doing it myself, you always have a little edge and you are fired up,” manager Scott Servais said.
+“Mike has big-time power and we’ve seen that before.
+He got a pitch he could handle and took care of it.”

 Seattle banged around Tampa’s best starter, Charlie Morton, for four runs on nine hits in six innings, but also struck out 10 times.

-They were 1 for 7 with runners in scoring position.
+They were 1 for 7 with runners in scoring position and struck out 15 total times in the game.

+“He’s got multiple weapons,” Servais said.
+“We stuck out 15 times tonight.
+It’s tough to have a big night like that.
+You score four runs and think you are in good shape against him and it was just not enough.”

 The Mariners may have found their permanent opener in Matt Wisler.
 The right-hander, who was acquired from the Padres on July 4 for cash considerations, made his fourth “start” as an opener and worked a quick 1-2-3 inning on just 10 pitches.
 He came back and worked another scoreless inning, allowing just one hit.